Hey everyone, I’m Dr. Parik Patel, BA, CFA, ACCA, Esq.

 Anyways, I’ve been told that I have a particular insight into the world of finance, memes and everything in between.

-So the team at The Hustle asked me to share my five favorite tweets for the week and provide some expert analysis on the topic.
+So the team at The Hustle asked me to share some of my insights into the various meme cryptos that have taken the market by storm.

 So, without further ado, let’s get started: